 Mistake #2: Not Writing Quality Content with Affiliate Links

 Another great thing about affiliate income is that you don’t need a lot of traffic to make good money.
-All you need are people who are reading your content and then clicking through to your links to buy because you did such a good job explaining why they should.
+All you need are people reading your content and then clicking through your links to buy because you did a good job explaining why they should.
 This is a great way to make passive income on your blog, but it does take a certain amount of skill!

 If you want to learn more about affiliate marketing, I highly recommend you take this free workbook from Tasha Agurso called The Quick-Start Guide to Affiliate Marketing for Bloggers.
 She shows you how to start making affiliate income with your blog quickly!
 And the best part is that it is free.
-Sign up for it today.
+So sign up for it today.

 Mistake #3: Not Tracking Stats From Day One